citp/privacy-policy-historical/s/sa/sav/savings.com.md

 **Questions and Suggestions
 **

-If you have any questions, concerns or suggestions about our Privacy Policy, you may contact us:

-By sending us a message using the [Customer Care form](http://savings.com/corporate/customercare.html):
+If you have any questions, concerns or suggestions about our Privacy Policy, you may contact us by sending us a message using the [Customer Care form](http://savings.com/corporate/customercare.html) or by sending a letter to:

-or

-By sending a letter to:
+Savings.com, Inc

-Savings.com LLC Attn: Customer Support 629 State Street #249 Santa Barbara, CA 93101
+Attn: Customer Support 629 State Street #249 Santa Barbara, CA 93101

 **Retention of information
 **